What to Know About Insuring Cargo Vans for Commercial Use

 • Driver’s History and Experience: Clean records and experienced drivers lead to lower costs.

-• Radius of Operation: Expediting long haul Owner Operators pay more for for Unlimited Radius, but Last Mile Delivery or Courier premiums are similar due to the exposure of busy city driving.
+• Radius of Operation: Expediting long haul Owner Operators pay more for Unlimited Radius, but Last Mile Delivery or Courier premiums are similar due to the exposure of busy city driving.

 • Cargo: Hauling refrigerated freight (REEFER), HazMat and other high end freight will increase your Cargo Premium.
 There are specific EXCLUSIONS to Cargo policies that you need to know.
+More on What Motor Truck Cargo covers.

-Because of these variables, it is ALWAYS worth your while to make a quick phone call for an estimate with your professional Trucking Insurance Broker.
 She’ll be able to give you a very good ballpark before you take the leap into hauling freight for hire with a Cargo Van or Sprinter.

 Who has the Cheapest Commercial Van Insurance?